Hunter87ff/Spruce/README.md

 ## How do I contribute?
 If you are looking forward to contribute to the project, we welcome you with open arms. kindly open an issue first for discussion.
-It's also a good option to join the <a href="https://discord.gg/vMnhpAyFZm">Support Server</a> and get into touch with anyone having @team role.
+It's also a good option to join the <a href="https://discord.gg/vMnhpAyFZm">Support Server</a> and get into touch with anyone having `@Dev Team` role.

-There are also some easter eggs in the code, let's see if you can find some :wink: